ImShyMike/Eryx/docs/docs/language-features.md

 There are also many builtin functions:

 !!! note "Values"
-    Values containing '?' are optional and '...' reffers to any amount of arguments.
+    Values containing '?' are optional and '...' refers to any amount of arguments.

 * **print(** ... **)**: Print all values passed to it
 * **input(** text? **)**: Get user input as a string, optionally prompt with a message